+THE GAME PIECES Central Asia consists of a core of countries that everyone might agree upon: the "-stan" countries starting with Kazakhstan (the big one), and then Uzbekistan, Turkmenistan, Afghanistan (I know you've heard of that one), Tajikistan, and Kyrgyzstan.
+Everybody would say, "Yeah, we think that's Central Asia, or at least we know where you're talking about-all those places we can't pronounce."
 This may be the trickiest region to define because we have to take parts of another country in order to do it.
 We are going to take the western parts of China, including Xinjiang, one of the biggest, most significant westernmost provinces of said country; we must also take two other Chinese provinces, Tibet and Inner Mongolia, as well as the independent sovereign state of Mongolia.
 The Plaid Avenger calls all of these places Central Asia.
 It's a little tricky because you will say, "Wait, you just took parts of China and China is its own country.
 It's a sovereign state."
 We're going to talk a lot about China in the next chapter, but what you'll find is that China has a very distinct east/west divide.
-Virtually all the people and businesses are in the east.
-All economic activity is on the eastern side closer to the coast.
-You can't consider the country divided down the middle; most inhabitants are as close to the coast as possible.
-Most of the transportation, communication, and government are there as well.
+Virtually all the people The Regions PART TWO and businesses are in the east.
+All economic activity is on the eastern side closer to the coast; most inhabitants are as close to the coast as possible, as is most of the transportation, communication, and government.
 China, as it has been known throughout the centuries, is the eastern side of the country, but not the west.
-The West is guite different in terms of its population.
-It is sparsely populated and contains ethnic groups that are not historically Chinese.
-Consequently, religions there are very different from those in the east.
+Western China is quite different in terms of its population; it is sparsely populated and contains ethnic groups that are not historically Chinese.
 All the reasons eastern China has little to do with western China are the same reasons that western China has a lot to do with Central Asia.
 The dissimilar groups in parts of Mongolia and the "-stan" countries are thrown into this region called Central Asia.
 Why is it a region?
-What's homogeneous about the disparate group of countries, states, and
+What's homogeneous about the disparate group of countries, states, and Chinese sub-states?

-Chinese substates?
 Let's get to work.

-THE GAME BOARD

-The most obvious similarities between all of the countries in this region lie in the physical attributes.
+THE GAME BOARD The most obvious similarities between all of the countries in this region are the physical attributes.
 Unlike other regions that contain a variety of climates and terrains, like South America or North America, Central Asia is relatively standard throughout.
 Like the Middle East, it is mostly desert and steppe, making it homogeneously dry across the board.
 There is really nothing else, no other climate to speak of.
 You definitely won't find any big forests.
+There are patches of growth, but this region is mostly either short grass grassland or desert, which has had a definite impact on how people have settled and survived for the last several thousand years.